OutSystems/OutSystems.SetupTools/docs/Get-OSServerInfo.md

 schema: 2.0.0
 ---

-# Get-OSServerInstallDir
+# Get-OSServerInfo

 ## SYNOPSIS
-# !!!
-DEPRECATED - Use Get-OSServerInfo !!!
-#
-Returns where the OutSystems platform server is installed.
+Returns a summary information about the OutSystems Server

 ## SYNTAX

 ```
-Get-OSServerInstallDir [<CommonParameters>]
+Get-OSServerInfo [<CommonParameters>]
 ```

 ## DESCRIPTION
-This will returns where the OutSystems platform server is installed.
+This will returns the OutSystems Server version, install directory, serial number, machine name and private key.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Get-OSServerInstallDir
+Get-OSServerInfo
 ```

 ## PARAMETERS